murphyo/mobile-asset-generator/ReadMe.markdown

-##Easy Asset Creation with Photoshop Scripts and Automator

-**Requirements**
+##iOS and Android Asset Workflow

+The following details how to better automate your design workflow in order to generate a full asset library following standard iOS and Android naming conventions.

+_Requires:_
 - Mac
-- Photoshop CS6 or CC
+- Adobe Photoshop CS6 / CC

-The following details how to better automate your design workflow in order to generate an asset library with a few clicks.
-You will need to start with assets that are setup for 3x or XXHDPI, as these are being scaled down in order to achieve the best image quality.
-The process follows standard iOS and Android naming conventions and will use the current filename as the source.
+**Initial Asset Setup**

+1. Consolidate your assets into a single Illustrator document using multiple artboards, saving this file as 'assets.eps'
+2. Rename each Artboard what you want that asset to be named
+3. File > Export to a new directory named 'assets', using 'Format: PNG' and select 'Use Artboards'
+4. Select 'Resolution: Other' and set to '216 PPI', which is three times the standard 72

+This method allows you a single file to update dimensions and colors easily, while also creating those 3x graphics with a few clicks.

+**Installing Scripts and Services**

-1. Download the attached Zip file
+1. Download and open the attached zip file
-2. Place the JSX scripts into your Photoshop > Presets > Scripts folder
+2. Move the JSX files to Applications > Photoshop > Presets > Scripts (restart Photoshop)
-3. Open the iOS Asset Creator.atn in Photoshop
+3. Open the ATN files to install in Photoshop
+4. Open the Services and Install them

+A brief description of what these files are doing:

+**Scripts**
+_docNameToLayerName_
+This script  renames the layer based on the filename
+_us-android-export-padding_
+This script scales the original 3x asset, and saves them at each resolution with standard Android naming conventions
+_us-ios-export-padding_
+his script This script scales the original 3x asset, and saves them at each resolution with standard iOS naming conventions

+**Actions**
+_Asset Automator_
+Contains two actions which run the layer renaming script, then either one of the OS specific scripts

+**Services**
+_Strip Asset Prefix_
+This service removes the 'assets_' prefix from the initial 3x assets created from Illustrator
+_Cleanup Orignal Assets_
+Removes the original asset files from the directory
+_Asset Consolidator_
+This service moves all files from subdirectories into root directory

+Once these scripts and services are are installed, you can follow the next few steps to generate your full sets od assets.

+1. Right click on the initial 'asset' directory and run Service > Strip Asset Prefix (This will remove the 'assets_'prefix from all of your files)
-4. Restart Photoshop
+2. Open Photoshop
-5. Open an image
-6. Run the 'Create iOS Assets' or 'Create Android Assets' action

-This will create a folder, at the location of the file, with all of the assets.

-_* Caveat_
-If you are using PNG files, the script will clip to the sive of the image and not the layer's dimensions, removing any padding you may have included.

-####Additional iOS Consolidation

-If you prefer to keep your assets together in a single folder, This can be done two ways, using either the Asset Consolidator app or service.
-To use the app, drag the App Consolidator.app onto your desktop or somewhere you can easily access it.
-If you prefer to use a service, open the App Consolidator.workflow and install.

-1. Create a new folder called 'assets'
-2. Drag all of the newly created iOS asset folders into 'assets'
+3. File > Automate > Batch
+4. Select 'Set: Asset Automator', 'Action: Create iOS Assets' or 'Create Android Assets', 'Source: Folder', select your initial setup directory with your 3x assets
+5. Press OK (This will run the scripts on all of your assets in your folder, creating a directory for each with the properly name assets in each)
+6. Right click on the parent directory and run Service > Cleanup Orignal Assets

+This will remove the original assets and leave you all of your asset directories.
+For iOS you may want all of your assets combined into a single directory instead of separated into their own sub-directories.
+If that is the case:

-3. Drag 'assets' into the Asset Consolidator app or control + click on the folder and select Services > Asset Consolidator
+- Right click on the parent directory and run Service > Asset Consolidator

-The Asset Consolidator moves all of the images into the root level of the 'asset' folder and deletes the remaining empty folders, leaving you with a single folder with all of your assets.
+This moves all the images into the root directory, and deletes the remaining empty sub-directories.

-_* Warning_
-If you have assets with the same name, the Asset Consolidator will overwrite the duplicates.
+And that's it, you now have a full set of assets ready for production.

 **Sources**
 [Rename Photoshop Layer as Filename](http://polygonspixelsandpaint.tumblr.com/post/45209654643)